lwilletts/mpvc/docs/man/man1/mpvc-web.md

     $ mpvc-web -c start -b 127.0.0.1

-Start the HTTP server listening on all interfaces at port 8443:
+Start the HTTP server with SSL/TLS listening on all interfaces at port 8443:

     $ mpvc-web -c start -b 0.0.0.0 -s 1

 ENVIRONMENT
 ===========

-* `MPVC_SOCKET`
+* `MPV_SOCKET`
   The default path to the mpv IPC socket if the `--socket` flag is omitted.

 * `MPVC_WEB_PORT`
-  Defines a default network port fallback if `--port` is not explicitly set.
+  Defines a default network port fallback if `-p` port is not explicitly set.

 FILES
 =====